bbourassa/cs326-final-zeta/docs/final.md

     - This is the page used to allow users to subscribe to premade admin calendars, premade calendars by other users, or create their own calendar.
     - It is accessed by clicking on "Calendar Gallery" in the navigation bar.
     - This page is only accessed by authenticated users.

 ### Authentication/Authorization
 ---
+Life On Track uses Passport and Express-Session to manage the authentication of users.
+It also uses an encryption program, as provided in class.
+Upon user registration, the User has a username and user id associated with their account for identification.
+The user's password is encrypted in a salt and hash and stored within our database.

+Upon login, the user has immediate access to a personal calendar.
+This calendar cannot be accessed by any other user, as it is not sharable, and the user is the only individual that can ever be the administrator of it.
+This calendar is viewed through the personal calendar page; upon login, the user is routed to this view.

+The calendars which the user has subscriptions to fall into two different categories.
+The user can be the creator, and therefor administrator, of a calendar; or they can be a subscriber.
+If the user is only a subscriber to a calendar, the settings on the right hand side of the subscriptions page includes the ability to add items to from the subscription to their personal calendar, as well as to update those items.
+If the user is the admin of a calendar, they have an additional set of settings.
+The administrator settings allow the user to create, edit, and delete items from the calendar.
+It also allows the user to delete the calendar entirely, and to access the sharable code for that calendar.

 ### Division of Labor
 ---
-**Britney Bourassa** -- Personal Calendar creation and implementation; front-end of login and sign up; Database set up and implementation; API functionality; Pre-made calendars; Debugging; documentation
+**Britney Bourassa** -- Personal Calendar creation, user interface, and implementation; front-end of login and sign up; Database set up and implementation; API functionality; Pre-made calendars; Debugging; documentation
-**Meghan Arnold** -- Subscriptions creation and implementation; Item creation; back-end of login authentication; Database set up; API functionality; Pre-made calendars; Debugging; Documentation
+**Meghan Arnold** -- Subscriptions creation, user interface, and implementation; Item creation; back-end of login authentication; Database set up; API functionality; Pre-made calendars; Debugging; Documentation
 **Sara Whitlock** -- API stubs; API functionality; Fake data generation

 ### Conclusion